 Hi, I’m Marc Thoma.
 Thanks for stopping by!

-I am an immigrant from Germany (many, many years ago) that lives in the “Garden City” of Victoria, BC, Canada.
-I have been actively gardening for over 15 years in various forms.
+I’m an immigrant from Germany (many, many years ago) that lives in the “Garden City” of Victoria, BC, Canada.
+I’ve been actively gardening for over 15 years in various forms.

 Anyone who visits my garden is blown away with how much is going on there.
 I grow many vegetables, fruit and flowers and have a medium sized greenhouse where I start seeds and grow heat-loving vegetables.

-People are always asking me for gardening advice and I am always very forthcoming with my knowledge and experience and they really appreciate it.
+People are always asking me for gardening advice and I’m always love to share my knowledge and experience and they really appreciate it.

-So much so that I realized other people would also benefit from my knowledge and experience.
+So much so that I realized more people around the world can benefit from my knowledge and experience.
 A gardening blog seems like the best answer to reach the most number of people looking for advice and guidance.
-And that’s what I initially started but things changed..

 How it all started

 I started off trying to garden on a patio at my first apartment I rented.
 Lack of sunlight and space limited what I could grow.
 Tried tomatoes, no luck.
 Tried lettuce, some luck.
 Tried some shade-loving flowers, better but space was still limited.

 When I bought my first house, I finally had an actual garden that got decent sunlight and so I started growing my own vegetables, fruit and flowers somewhat successfully.